Rupert28/WeatherFlow/README.txt

 Stable tag: 1.1.0
 License: GPL v2 or later

-WeatherFlow provides a simple and powerful way to display hourly weather forecasts on your WordPress site.
+WeatherFlow provides a simple and powerful way to display hourly weather forecasts on your WordPress site in a beautiful scrolling widget.

 == Description ==